Dear reader of ADxS.org, please excuse the disruption.

 See in detail at Dosing of medication for ADHD

 2.2.3.
-Effect strengths of various medications
+Effect sizes of various drugs

-• Effect strength with optimum setting:
+• Effect size at optimum setting:

 • Amphetamine drugs: 1.1-1.5